-- a.
-Decriminalize consensual same-sex relations; - b.
-Pass marriage equality and/or civil union laws so that LGBTQ people can receive protection in cases of domestic violence from laws that afford it to married or legally recognized couples and families; and - c.
+- 1. Decriminalize consensual same-sex relations; - Pass marriage equality and/or civil union laws so that LGBTQ people can receive protection in cases of domestic violence from laws that afford it to married or legally recognized couples and families; and - 3.
 Pass laws that address discrimination on grounds of sexual orientation, gender identity or gender expression.